 This post describes the definition, principle, procedure, result, uses and limitations of the oxidase test.
 In addition, you would also get to know the preparation of the test reagents, along with the overview of the oxidase test.

 Content: Oxidase Test

 Definition of Oxidase Test

-Oxidase test can define as a biochemical test that differentiates organism into oxidase-positive and oxidase-negative microorganisms based on the existence of cytochrome oxidase enzyme in their electron transport chain system.
-The living-organisms which are having cytochrome oxidases can oxidize the TMPD reagent into a blue coloured complex refers as “Indophenol”.
-Those organisms which lack such enzyme cannot oxidize the reagent and remains in a reduced form (appears colourless).
+The living organisms that possess cytochrome oxidases can oxidize the TMPD reagent into a blue coloured complex or indophenol.
+The organisms which lack such enzyme cannot oxidize the reagent and remains in a reduced form or appear colourless.

-Oxidase positive organisms: These contains cytochrome oxidases and uses oxygen for energy production in the electron transport chain system.
+- Oxidase positive organisms contain cytochrome oxidases and use oxygen for energy production in the electron transport chain system.

 Example: Neisseria sp, Moraxella sp, Vibrio sp, Helicobacter sp etc.

 - Oxidase negative organisms lack cytochrome oxidases and cannot use oxygen for energy production in the electron transport chain.